spencer-t-boone/GIGANTES-task-3/family_continuation_prototype/README.md

 # Package 1A: Generation of families of periodic orbits in the CR3BP
 This folder contains the scripts for the Package 1A prototype written as part of the software prototype for Task 3 of the GIGANTES project.
 The objective of package 1A is the generation of families of periodic orbits in the circular restricted three-body problem (CR3BP).

+This package contains a number of functionalities including:
+* Propagation in the circular restricted three-body problem (CR3BP)
+* Single shooting method to correct an initial guess into a periodic orbit
+* Two methods to continue families of periodic orbits:
+** Natural parameter continuation
+** Pseudo-arclength continuation
+* A method to detect bifurcations from a family, and continue the new resulting family
+* Interpolation method to generate orbits with specific parameters within a family of periodic orbits

 ## Installation and requirements